|

 we going to use; resistance or agreement?

-Well, I think resistance is natural, and for people wishing to
+Well, I think resistance is natural, and for people wishing to implement

-to the natural verbalizations of resistance while guiding people towards
+verbalizations of resistance while guiding people towards agreement.
+Therefore it is the language of resistance

-language of resistance that we will continue to use here.
-However, if it is necessary to present this
+that we will continue to use here.

-sequence to others, then we should consider using the language of agreement.
+we should consider using the language of agreement.
 Well I think so.

 Consider, for instance, the usual situation where someone is at the